 Breck’s a party town that’s absolutely loaded with restaurants and nightlife.
 You can’t walk down the street for more than a few minutes without passing dozens of happy hour specials.
 And while Colorado’s recreational cannabis is easily purchased around the state, Breck still makes itself known as the “Amsterdam of the Rockies.”

 After skiing, this Old West town is just waiting to be explored.
-Low key restaurants serve up world class fare.
+Low-key restaurants serve up fantastic fare.
 A separate mountain village offers even more options.
 Festivals happen nearly every weekend, keeping the spirits at a high all winter.
-This added to Telluride’s remote location, make it a truly special place to be.
+This added to Telluride’s remote location, making it a truly special place to be.

 4. Steamboat Springs